Parts Of A Garage Explained

 Purlin System

 A purlin system is a frame that runs parallel to the eaves and supports the roof of the garage.
-The system is made of horizontal timber beams fitted along the length of the roof.
+The fascia is fixed directly to the ends of the roof trusses, and the guttering is attached to it.

-Many Chart garages come with a purlin system, although those with a natural tile covering have trusses.*
+Many Chart garages come with a purlin system, although those with clay or natural slate tiles have trusses.*

 Soffits And Fascia